+Practising Mindfulness on a daily basis has the potential to bring about increased self awareness, mental stillness, calm and a mechanism to disengage from negative thoughts.
 Mindfulness is a conscious moment to moment awareness, cultivated by systematically paying attention on purpose and being an impartial witness to your own experience (Kabat-Zinn, 1994, 2004).
-Mindfulness involves intentionally bringing one’s attention to the internal and external experiences occurring in the present moment (Baer, 2003).
-Practicing Mindfulness on a daily basis has the potential to bring about increased self awareness, calmness and relaxation.
-Aspects of this approach can be used as techniques to disengage from negative thoughts.
-The Mindfulness that Kabat-Zinn (2004) promotes in his Mindfulness-based stress reduction program (MBSR) is underpinned by the following seven attitudes:
+It involves intentionally bringing one’s attention to the internal experiences (thoughts, feelings, emotions and bodily sensations) and external experiences (sights, sounds, etc) occurring in the present moment (Baer, 2003).
+The Mindfulness that Kabat-Zinn (2004) promotes in his mindfulness-based stress reduction program is underpinned by the following seven attitudes:

 Stepping back from the constant flow of mental judgements and preconceived ideas we have about the world.
 To help practice this, we can use the mindfulness meditation to note the judgements that arise while completing the meditation (e.g. ‘I’m not doing this right’ or ‘that noise is annoying and distracting me from being able to do this’).
 Note the judgement, and then bring your attention back to the meditation.
 Each time you do this, you’ll be stepping back from the judgement (even if it comes up several times).